Skip Navigation

 Get Public Service Loan Forgiveness

-The Public Service Loan Forgiveness (PSLF) program was created to cancel the remaining balance of federal student debt for workers who provide 10 years of public service while making 120 monthly payments on their federal student loans.
+Congress created the Public Service Loan Forgiveness (PSLF) program to cancel the remaining balance of federal student debt for workers who provide 10 years of public service while making 120 monthly payments on their federal student loans.

 The Public Service Loan Forgiveness program was created in recognition of the many ways public service workers make our communities, and our nation, better.